|Date of Report: Monday, 4th December 2017|

 Loch Lochie went through a bad period in Jan/Feb when over half the water was released for irrigation farmers downstream.
 The result was that the depth was no more than 1,2 metres and there was probably high mortality during hot days.
 Now that the dam is refilling it appears that there are very few fish left and the dam will have to be completely restocked if funds are available.
 In the meantime, rather fish the nearby Lowestoff Country Lodge waters which have been well stocked.

-The pretty Wolf River – courtesy of Hylton Lewis
+The Wolf River – photo by Hylton Lewis